 If a client is identified as being as high risk the case should be referred to the MARAC via your agency’s Designated MARAC Officer (DMO) If you do not have a DMO within your organisation please contact our Domestic Abuse Partnership Co-ordinator Rachel Axtell on firstname.lastname@example.org or 01753 477352.

-MARAC training is run three times a year for experienced practitioners in Slough.
+MARAC training is run twice a year for experienced practitioners in Slough.

 The next training dates are: